-Similar to Immanual Kant and against, his philosophy saw mathematics not as an analytic science, but as a synthetic science.
-Despite a generally deterministic view of the universe, he also saw creativity as consisting of two stages, one of random ideas followed by the critical evaluation thereof, inspiring Daniel Dewitt’s notion of free will.
+Born in 1854 in Nancy, Henri Poincaré is most famous for his mathematical discoveries.
+He worked as a civil mining engineer and taught mathematics at the Sorbonne.
+Similar to Immanuel Kant and against, his philosophy saw mathematics not as an analytic science, but as a synthetic science.
+Despite a generally deterministic view of the universe, he also saw creativity as consisting of two stages, one of the random ideas followed by the critical evaluation thereof, inspiring Daniel Dewitt’s notion of free will.
 He was not an empiricist, but somewhere between a realist and an anti-realist.

 1908: The Birth of Modern Philosophy in France

 Oddly enough, three of the most influential French philosophers of the twentieth century were born in the same year: 1908.